HasheemAhmed/Mobile-Calculator-App/README.md

 - Connect an **Android device** (or use an emulator)
 - Click **Run (▶️)** to install and launch the app

----

-## 📸 Screenshots
-(You can add screenshots of your app here)

----

 ## 🛠 Future Improvements
 - Add advanced mathematical functions (%, square root, etc.)